MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/ms-cloud-germany-transition-add-pre-work.md

 | Create organization-wide [retention policies](https://docs.microsoft.com/microsoft-365/compliance/retention) to protect from inadvertent deletion of content during migration.  |<ul><li>To ensure that content isn't inadvertently deleted by end users during the migration, customers may choose to enable an organization-wide retention policy. </li><li>Although retention isn't required, since holds placed at any time during the migration should work as expected, having a retention policy is a back-up safety mechanism.
 At the same time, a retention policy might not be used by all customers, especially those who are concerned about over preservation.</li></ul>| Apply retention policy as described in [Learn about retention policies and retention labels](https://docs.microsoft.com/microsoft-365/compliance/retention-policies).
 Failures of the service or client software can occur if this is not done before Phase 4 of 9. </li></ul>|
 |||||

-## Active Directory Federation Services (ADFS)
+## Active Directory Federation Services (AD FS)

-**Applies to**: Customers using Active Directory Federation Services on premises to authenticate users connecting to Microsoft Office 365
+**Applies to**: Customers using AD FS on premises to authenticate users connecting to Microsoft Office 365

 | Step(s) | Description | Impact |
 |:-------|:-------|:-------|